Key takeaways

 | Financial Health | Strong — $1.3B valuation, $230M+ raised |

-| Market Position | Leader in enterprise speech AI |
+| Market Position | Leader in enterprise speech AI; 200K+ developers claimed as of June 2026 |

-| Innovation Pace | Good — Aura-2 major upgrade in 2025 |
+| Innovation Pace | Good — Aura-2 in 2025, 5 new languages January 2026 |

 | Ecosystem | Strong — Integrations with major voice platforms |